Keep Yourself Clean

-The exhibition spaces and installations were created using video game development tools (Unreal Engine) that simulate real-time scenes and lighting effects.
-Exhibition visitors are invited to immerse themselves in the surroundings of each installation and can move freely in the room and choose any observation point.
+The exhibition spaces and installations were created using Unreal Engine video game development tools.
+Exhibition visitors are invited to immerse themselves in the surroundings of each installation and can move freely throughout the room, choosing whatever observation points speak most to them.

 This online exhibition represents the first time VOLNA’s enthusiasm for pragmatic production processes has been reflected in a simulated world.
 For this reason, only works that were realized in the material world were selected for display.
 The exhibition is characterized by the presence of real space, living according to its own laws in another (virtual) space, as well as the merging of virtual and real spaces, a synthesis of various methods for transmitting information and their hypertextuality.
 As media historian Norbert Bolz once put it, in media reality “thematically structured visual worlds are supposed to bring a surreal condensation of the experience: more real than reality.”